kkucera/rentalmgr/README.md

-ZendSkeletonApplication
+RentalMgr
 =======================

 Introduction
 ------------
-This is a simple, skeleton application using the ZF2 MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.
+This is a project I'm using just to educate myself on zend framework 2.

 Installation
 ------------
+Database - The database interface is through Doctrine.
+The following commands can be used to initialize the database.

+$ php doctrine orm:schema-tool:drop
+$ php doctrine orm:schema-tool:create

+If you just want to update the schema run this
+$ php doctrine orm:schema-tool:update --force

+Initialize the resources
+php public/index.php acl register resources

 Using Composer (recommended)
 ----------------------------